-5 Campus-based Assessments
+3.1 Campus-based Assessments

-- Campus based assessments include both assessment, FOR learning and assessment OF learning.
-They are designed to measure Progress toward mastery of the taught curriculum. - For grading information refer to the grading guidelines. - Semester exams will-not be removed from the campus or released to students or parents/guardians.
-Feedback from semester and unit assessments should be shared with students and parents/guardians on campus to debrief the activity and the learning achieved. - Students who receive testing accommodations (i.e., Special Education, Dyslexia, English Language Learners etc.) will be provided those in accordance with the Admission, Review, and Dismissal (ARD) Committee, Language Proficiency Assessment Committee (LPAC), 504 Committee or Response to Intervention (RTI) Committee decisions.
+- Campus-based assessments include both assessment FOR learning and assessment OF learning.
+Campus-based assessments are designed to measure progress toward mastery of the taught curriculum. - Students who receive testing accommodations (i.e., Special Education, Dyslexia, English Language Learners etc.) will be provided those in accordance with Admission, Review and Dismissal (ARD) Committee, Language Proficiency Assessment Committee (LPAC), 504 or Response to Intervention (RtI) decisions. - Elementary end of unit assessments strives to provide data on TEKS mastery and determine differentiated interventions that meet student needs.
+These assessments should only be used for a grade when the teacher can ensure that the content was taught with sufficient depth and complexity to afford students a reasonable opportunity for success. - For grading information refer to the grading guidelines.

-6 District Assessments
+3.2 District Assessments

-District assessments include adaptive interim universal screening assessments (i.e. MAP Growth in reading, math, and science, MAP Reading Fluency), diagnostic assessments (i.e. TMFSA, SRI) and formative assessments.
+- District assessments include adaptive interim universal screening assessments (i.e., MAP Growth in reading, math, and science, MAP Reading Fluency, on demand writing assessments and formative assessments). - Campuses will follow the district assessment calendar and administration guidelines. - All students in Grades K-5th will take the MAP Growth assessment at the beginning, middle, and end of year.
+High school students enrolled in English I, Algebra I, or certain resource classes will also take the MAP Growth tests.
+MAP Growth measures what students know and informs what they're ready to

-- Campuses will follow the district assessment calendar and administrative guidelines. - All students in Grades-6th-8th grade will take the MAP Growth math and reading assessments at the beginning, middle, and end of the year.
-High School students enrolled in English I & II, Algebra I & II, Geometry, Biology, and certain resource classes will also take the MAP Growth tests.
-MAP Growth measures what students know and informs what they are ready to learn next.
-By dynamically adjusting to each student's responses, MAP Growth creates a personalized assessment experience that accurately measures performance and progress. - Students in 7th grade who did not meet the 6th grade STAAR standard will also take the MAP Reading Fluency assessment.
-MAP Reading Fluency measures students' foundational reading skills and oral reading skills. - District formative assessments are designed to determine students' strengths and needs, evaluate instructional effectiveness, guide instructional decisions and identify implications for curricular refinement. - These assessments are aligned to the district scope and sequence may be used in calculating student grades.
-See the grading guidelines for additional grading information.
-These assessments should only be used for a grade when the teacher can ensure that the content was taught with sufficient depth and complexity to afford students a reasonable opportunity for success. - Students who receive testing accommodations (i.e., Special Education, Dyslexia, emergent bilinguals, etc.) will be provided with those in accordance with ARD/IEP, LPAC,
+- learn next.
+By dynamically adjusting to each student's responses, MAP Growth creates a personalized assessment experience that accurately measures performance and progress. - All students in grades K-2 and certain students in grades 3-5 will take the MAP Reading Fluency test.
+MAP Reading Fluency measures students' foundational reading skills and oral reading skills. - Sample district end of unit assessments are designed to determine students' strengths and needs, evaluate instructional effectiveness, guide instructional decisions, and identify implications for curricular refinement.
+These assessments should only be used for a grade when the teacher can ensure that the content was taught with sufficient depth and complexity to afford students a reasonable opportunity for success.

+Students who receive testing accommodations (i.e., Special Education, Dyslexia, English Language Learners etc.) will be provided those in accordance with ARD/IEP, LPAC, 504 or Multi-Tiered Systems of Support (MTSS)/Response to Intervention (RtI) decisions.